 The idea behind building better hotel apps, whether they are OTA or hotel brands, is to offer booking for rooms on short notice at anytime and anywhere.
 Martin and Damien today joke about their adventurous night saying that sleeping in the car with the engine on cost them way less than what a hotel would’ve cost them for a couple of hours.
 But, they also make sure they have a GPS based hotel app in their smartphones before leaving the house.

-At Space-O, we develop hotel apps for the hospitality industry and enable them to reach out to more customers.
+At Space-O, we develop mobile applications for the hospitality industry and enable them to reach out to more customers.

 Are you a hotelier or do you have an idea for hotel app?